 Members received a presentation, in accordance with the public participation procedure, from Gareth Edwards, the agent.
-Mr Edwards stated that the application has the support of the Parish Council and was previously considered by the committee last year when members were minded to approve and have made the changes discussed at that time which were to move the dwelling so it was in line with the neighbouring properties and located the garage doors to the side from the front to maintain windows to the front elevation, which is consistent with the majority of properties in Guyhirn.
-He made the point that the site is in Flood Zone 3, but it is no different to other developments within the village, and a sequential and exceptions test has been carried out as part of the submission, which demonstrated there were no other reasonable sites at lower risk of flooding available and, therefore, the sequential test has been met.
+Mr Edwards stated that the application has the support of the Parish Council and was previously considered by the committee last year when members were minded to approve, subject to changes.
+He made the point that the changes discussed at that time have been made, which were to move the dwelling so it was in line with the neighbouring properties and locating the garage doors to the side from the front to maintain windows to the front elevation, which is consistent with the majority of properties in Guyhirn.

-Mr Edwards expressed the view that the site is in a continual line of development extending throughout the village on this side of the road as the majority of Guyhirn can only be developed on one side due to the river and its banks, sites like this are extremely valuable to provide dwellings to sustain facilities in the village.
-He feels that Guyhirn has a mixture of dwelling types and this section of the village is no different, with different heights, sizes and styles, and whilst this proposal is larger than neighbouring properties it is consistent, in his view, with other dwellings being built in the village and may be considered aspirational.
-He stated that as the applicant already owns the land and uses it as his extended garden to the host property is this a bad thing and surely a mixture of dwelling types should be encouraged.
+Mr Edwards made the point that the site is in Flood Zone 3, but it is no different to other developments within the village, and a sequential and exceptions test has been carried out as part of the submission, which demonstrated there were no other reasonable sites at lower risk of flooding available and, therefore, the sequential test has been met.
+He expressed the view that the site is in a continual line of development extending throughout the village on this side of the road as the majority of Guyhirn can only be developed on one side due to the river and its banks, sites like this are extremely valuable to provide dwellings to sustain facilities in the village.

+Mr Edwards feels that Guyhirn has a mixture of dwelling types and this section of the village is no different, with different heights, sizes and styles, and whilst this proposal is larger than neighbouring properties it is consistent, in his view, with other dwellings being built in the village and may be considered aspirational.
+He stated that as the applicant already owns the land and uses it as his extended garden to the host property and feels surely a mixture of dwelling types should be encouraged.